zimolzak/birthday-party/list.md

     - Gift certificate to tecovas.com or their brick and mortar store?
       (Boots)

-# High priority, not clothing

-Same deal: these are all things that I would get a lot of use out of.

 - Any battery-powered **wristwatch** with hands (not digital numbers), with a chronograph (stopwatch) built-in.
 Seiko or Timex are reasonable.
 Not fancy.